THE LAST MISSION

 Services are available to Active Duty Service Members that have been wounded, injured or are critically-ill.

-Services are available to Disabled Veterans with an awarded disability rating of 10% and higher or a pending case within the VA system.
+Services are available to Disabled Veterans with an awarded disability rating of 50% or higher within the Veterans Administration.